-- Water – one gallon per person, per day.
+- One gallon of water, per person, per day.

-- Food – nonperishable and canned foods, along with a non-electric can opener.
+- Non-perishable and canned foods, along with a non-electric can opener.

 - Sanitation and personal hygiene items.